Grooming Service for Your Dog

 Important Vaccines for Cats

-Important Cat Vaccinations for Pets: Preventative treatment is a vital part of your pet’s health.
-By ensuring your animal gets all the vaccines they need at the right times, you can prevent them from contracting common diseases and maximise the quality and longevity of their life.
-Below we provide more information on the necessary and recommended vaccinations for your kitten or cat.
+Importantly, Cat Vaccinations: Preventive treatment is a vital part of your pet’s health.
+By ensuring your animal receives all the necessary vaccines at the correct times, you can prevent them from contracting common diseases and maximise the quality and longevity of their life.
+Below, we provide more information on the necessary and recommended vaccinations for your kitten or cat.

 Core Vaccines

 The third vaccine in our core set is for feline panleukopenia, which is a highly contagious and deadly viral disease.
-Fortunately, the vaccine is very effective at providing immunity and the disease is no longer very common.
+Fortunately, the vaccine is highly effective in providing immunity, and the disease is no longer prevalent.

 Additional Vaccines

-We also offer optional vaccines for feline leukaemia – which suppresses your cat’s immune system leaving them susceptible to infections – and feline immunodeficiency virus, which is a very slow-acting infectious disease, also affecting the immune system.
+We also offer optional vaccines for feline leukaemia, which suppresses your cat’s immune system, leaving them susceptible to infections, and feline immunodeficiency virus, which is a very slow-acting infectious disease that also affects the immune system.

 When Should My Pet Be Vaccinated?

-Kitten vaccinations begin at between 6-8 weeks of age and will be boosted regularly during their first few months.
-Young kittens will inherit maternal antibodies to give them protection against disease, but this fades as they grow so it’s vital to arrange vaccines at the right time.
-For adult cats, your vet will advise you on how often they need to receive vaccinations as this will depend on their age and lifestyle.
-To make sure your pet is fully covered for all preventative care, you can purchase one of our wellness packages, which include vaccinations and other preventative treatments in one simple, affordable bundle.
+Kitten vaccinations typically begin between 6 and 8 weeks of age and are boosted regularly during their first few months.
+Young kittens inherit maternal antibodies that provide them with protection against disease, but this protection fades as they grow.
+Therefore, it’s vital to arrange vaccines at the right time.
+For adult cats, your vet will advise you on how often they need vaccinations, as this depends on their age and lifestyle.
+To ensure your pet is fully covered for preventive care, you can purchase one of our wellness packages, which includes vaccinations and other preventive treatments in a single, affordable bundle.

 Does My Indoor Cat Need Vaccinations?